thunklife/thunklife.github.io/_drafts/learn-lambda-with-me-pt1.md

 _Fair warning: I don't have the best track record with series posts.
 I get a couple in and fizzle.
 That could very well happen here._

+_Caveat: I'm still learning this, and certain aspects are still a little foggy for me, especially beta, alpha and eta reductions.
+My goal with these posts is to share what I've learned, and I may have some stuff wrong.
+One of my hopes is to grow in my understanding by putting this out there_

 ##λ What?
 λ calculus was developed in the 1930s by Alonzo Church as a model for computability, and is a central concept in computer sciene.
 It was developed during the same time